 - a) The weight of class A drug seizures and the percentage change compared with previous years - b) The number of offences for supply and possession with intent to supply Class A drugs and the percentage change compared with previous years.

 Road policing/safety

-PO 8: The number of persons killed or injured as a result of road accidents and the percentage change compared with previous years.
+PO 7: The number of persons killed or injured as a result of road accidents.